§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 information and updated at least every five years.

-(3) Notification by the operator to the office of conservation of a solution mining
+(3) Notification by the operator to the department of a solution mining injection well

 (4) Setback distance locations for new caverns in relation to the periphery of salt